Gowdilya/my_resources/DockerNotes.md

         docker run ubuntu
         docker run ubuntu sleep 5

-What if we want to run a comman on a running container?
+What if we want to run a command on a running container?

     docker exec distraced_mcclintock cat /etc/hosts
 > prints the contents of the etc/hosts file